roitberg-group/lammps-ani/README.md

 Please note that there appears to be a limitation with using GPU Direct RDMA within Singularity containers.
 As a result, there may be a significant decrease in performance when using multiple GPUs due to inefficient GPU-GPU communication.
 Currently, running multiple GPUs within the Singularity container is not recommended.

-For more information and discussions on this topic, you can refer to the following resources:
+For more information, refer to the following resources:
 1. [Singularity issue #4921](https://github.com/apptainer/singularity/issues/4921)
 2. [How to Run NGC Deep Learning Containers with Singularity](https://developer.nvidia.com/blog/how-to-run-ngc-deep-learning-containers-with-singularity/)